Individualized Technical Assistance

 Assessment Center 101

-An introduction to the Assessment Center model, including its purpose, guiding principles, and examples from across the country.
-This foundational orientation helps communities understand how Assessment Centers function and the value they bring to youth, families, and systems.
+An introduction to the Assessment Center model—purpose, guiding principles, and examples from across the country.
+This foundational orientation helps stakeholders understand how Centers function and the value they bring to youth, families, and systems.

 Planning